 When communicating with checked in attendees for "sequence sign-up" events, you have additional communication filtering options, enabling you to reach out to just certain groups of attendees - perhaps those in your Address Book and/or Children module, or those not in ChurchSuite at all.
 You can filter communications to those who have attended X or more events in the sequence; or those who have attended on specific dates in the sequence.

-It is possible to return to the Check-In session page for up to seven days after the end time of an event, enabling churches to use check-in both at an event, or after an event if they wish.
+It's possible to return to the Check-In session page for up to seven days after the end time of an event, enabling churches to use check-in both at an event, or after an event if they wish.
 Once check-in is locked, it is not possible to record further check-in attendance for that event (Tip You can temporarily change an event's date to within the 7 day period for the purposes of making attendance changes, and then change the event date back again!).